 Historically the discipline of psychology has had little Pacific presence or contribution.

-Over the last five-ten years there has been a growth of emerging Pacific professionals specialising in various areas within psychology, in various geographical locations across the nation.
+Over the last decade there has been a growth of emerging Pacific professionals specialising in various areas within psychology, in various geographical locations across the nation.

 In 2005 a small group of Pasifika psychologists began to meet to discuss and share ideas through informal meetings and an email Fono.
 The Pacific Psychology Fono sprung out of a need to support the few Pasifika psychologists practising in New Zealand.
 It became clear that we needed to provide a pathway for others through support and a mentoring process.